Sir-Cow/preserved-inferno/README.md

 - Leatherworking (NEW)
 - Nether Heat (NEW)</details>
 ## ⚙️ Modpack Usage
 Inferno is free to be used in any custom mod packs as long as credit is provided.
-However, compatability with existing mods has not been tested for, so use at your own risk.
+However, compatibility with existing mods has not been tested for, so use at your own risk.
 ## 🔨 Version Support
 This mod is updated using the most modern version of Minecraft.
 Previous versions are not supported.
 ## 🐛 Issues